genetic-algorithms/mendel-web-ui/README.md

 # for each pkg that you want to go to the next major version:
 npm install <pkg>@latest
-npm list --depth 0   # to see the new versions of your top-level pkgs (needed in next step)
+npm list --depth 0   # to see the new versions of your top-level pkgs (needed in next step) npm list <pkg>   # see the version of this pkg that are installed
 # if some pkgs specified in package.json are missing, you need to: npm install <pkg>
 ```